CONNECTION SENT

 Project Ant Farm

-A compilation of my experiments with self-organizing systems and emergent behavior.
-Current methods include a Brownian motion algorithm, a Vicsek active matter model, and a branching-and-annihilating random walk.
+Some experiments with self-organizing systems and emergent behavior.
+Current methods include a Brownian motion algorithm, a Vicsek active matter model, and a branching-annihilating random walk.
 Also a test bed for RunTime, a framework for building real-time interactive environments in Jupyter notebooks.

 Project Asterism

-Implementations of semantic segmentation algorithms and dimension reduction models applied to point cloud data.
-Methods include variations of latent Dirichlet allocation, some amortized topic models, and a neural clustering process.
-Also a test bed for ATLAS, an adaptable topic model for discovering latent anatomical structures.
+Semantic segmentation models and dimension reduction algorithms applied to point cloud data.
+Current methods include variations of latent Dirichlet allocation, some amortized topic models, and a neural clustering process.
+Also a test bed for ATLAS, a nonparametric topic model for discovering spatial structures.

 Project Automata

-The source code for neural particle automata, a generalization of neural cellular automata to dynamic point clouds using graph convolutional networks.
-The model is trained to parameterize a nonlinear recurrence relation that, provided an initial "seed" state, converges to a unique target configuration using local message propagation.
+Experiments with generalizing neural cellular automata (NCA) to dynamic point clouds using graph convolutional networks.
+The model is trained to parameterize a nonlinear recurrence relation that, provided an initial "seed" state, converges in finite time to a unique target configuration via local message propagation.

 Project Robotnik

 A knowledge-based web application for robotic access and retrieval using IBM Watson.
-The application provides an interface for textual communication with a Webots simulation of two robots collaboratively operating a virtual warehouse.
-The user can submit queries about the warehouse's contents as well as request items for retrieval.
+Provides an interface for textual communication with a Webots simulation of two robots collaboratively operating a virtual warehouse.
+Users can query the warehouse's contents via the app and submit items for deposit/retrieval.

 Project Space Rat

 A webcam-based utility designed to provide an accessible mode of computer interaction for people with impaired mobility.
-The user can perform ASL-inspired hand gestures for 3D control in Autodesk Fusion as well as general mouse control in Microsoft Windows.
-Originally developed for HackOHI/O 2021, where it won first place.
+The user can perform ASL-inspired hand gestures for 3D control in Autodesk Fusion and general mouse control in Microsoft Windows.
+Created for HackOHI/O 2021, where it won first place.

 Connect